-If a third attempt is unsuccessful, the Provider must issue correspondence via letter (by post or email) and make a note in the Parent or Carer's summary screen that a letter has been sent.
+If a third attempt is unsuccessful, the Provider must issue correspondence via letter (by post) and make a note in the Parent or Carer's summary screen that a letter has been sent.

-If contact with the Parent or Carer has not been made within an 8-week timeframe, or the Provider has been informed that the Parent or Carer is no longer interested in engaging in the Service, the Provider must manually Exit the Parent or Carer by using the exit reason: 'Participant not contactable' or 'No longer wishes to participate'.
+If contact with the Parent or Carer has not been made within 8 weeks, or the Provider has been informed the Parent or Carer is no longer interested in engaging in the Service, the Provider must manually Exit the Parent or Carer - See Exits section.